bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 Once you are done, you should have a `step.yml` and, depending on whether you chose Go or Bash, a `main.go` or a `step.sh` file in your new Step's repository.

-- The `step.yml` file is the Step interface definition, containing dependencies, Step inputs and Step outputs as well as other Step properties.
+- The `step.yml` file is the Step interface definition, containing dependencies, Step inputs and Step outputs as well as other step properties.
 - `main.go` or `step.sh` contains the actual functionality of the Step. __DO NOT CHANGE the working directory!__

 The generated Step's README describes: